 Drought resilience package for the Southern Downs region

-The drought resilience package for the Southern Downs responds to Warwick’s ongoing critical water supply issues.
-This package is being delivered in partnership with the Southern Downs Regional Council, Seqwater and Sunwater, and in consultation with the Toowoomba Regional Council.
+The drought resilience package will provide vital drought resilience for drinking water supplies in the Southern Downs region.
+This package is being delivered in partnership with the Southern Downs Regional Council, Seqwater and Sunwater.

 - early construction works to augment local supplies

 - investigations into new water supplies and opportunities